Danny Asadi’s Vital Guide to Persian Entice Music

 “My typical purpose is to bring Persian culture and artwork, popular Middle Eastern subculture, Westside.

-which are unprecedented in mainstream song, in particular melodies,” Asadi explains.
+which are unprecedented in mainstream song, in particular melodies,” Danny Asadi explains.
 “In Persian tune, 90 percent of its far harmonic minor, but the way the one’s notes are articulated is lots unique than, say, in the US.

 There’s a way of playing violin for example that’s wonderful to Persians – the manner they play the violin is so specific from the manner Americans play it.
 Just the way melodies are hit.”